luisbrn/gfn-electron/README.md

 ## About us

+This fork is maintained independently from the original project.
+Where appropriate we credit the original author and upstream maintainers.
+If you rely on packaged builds (Flatpak / AUR) please check the package maintainer or upstream project for the latest packages.

 ## Disclaimer

 This project and its contributors are not affiliated with Nvidia, nor its GeForce NOW product.
 This repository does not contain any Nvidia / GeForce NOW software.
 It is simply an Electron wrapper that loads the official GFN web application page, just as it would in a regular web browser.